Are Lawn Mower Blades Reverse Threaded?

 How to Find Out if a Lawn Mower Blade Is Reverse Threaded

 You can spot a reverse thread nut by checking which direction the mower blade starts threading.
-It may be hard to tell by just glancing, so we recommend using a socket wrench to get the bolt loose.
+It may be hard to tell by just glancing, so I recommend using a socket wrench to get the bolt loose.

 If the wrench handle turns right when removing the bolt holding the blade, you have a reverse thread situation at hand.
 Besides that, you can also verify reverse thread blades through the discharge chute position.
 If it’s angled on the right side, that particular lawn mower isn’t reverse threaded.